pascal-wolf/quantum-walk/README.md

 ![alt text](/images/demo_image.png)

-Make sure to also check out our demo video inside the videos folder.
+Make sure to also check out our [demo video](/videos/demo_video.mp4) inside the videos folder.

-## Deployment
+## Usage

 To deploy the project, make sure you have Python version 3.10 or above installed.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all requirements.
+We recommend using a virtual environment before installing the requirements.

 ```bash
 pip install -r requirements.txt